By now, you must’ve heard about the Integrated Shield Plan.

 - $900 if your age next birthday is 71 years or older

-If you’re 35 years old and the premium for the “basic” upgrade component is $350, you can pay $300 from MediSave and the remaining of $50 will be in cash.
+If you’re 35 years old and the premium for the “basic” upgrade component is $350, you can pay $300 from MediSave and the remainder of $50 will be in cash.
 If the premium is $250, then it can be fully payable by MediSave.

 But in IP plans, there’s still something called the deductible and co-insurance.